17. Example [nuxt-20]: Porting the [vuejs-22] example

 context.store.commit('replace', { phpSessionCookie })

-if (response.status !== 700) {
+if (response.état !== 700) {

-// The error is in response.response
+// the error is in response.réponse

-throw new Error(response.response)
+throw new Error(response.réponse)

 }

-// Note that the JSON session has started
+// note that the jSON session has started

 context.store.commit('replace', { started: true })